gmbhat/lzbench/README.md

     1. Add the relevant info in the array `comp_desc`.
 The fields are described in the struct immediately above it (`compressor_desc_t`).
         1. name and version are self explanatory
         1. First and last level refer to levels of compression.
 By convention, higher levels mean more compression.
-        1. TODO I don't know what `additional_param` means.
+        1. `additional_param` is another (optional) argument that gets passed to the compression and decompression functions you will provide below.
-        1. `max_block_size` is self-explanatory if your compressor splits the data into blocks and compresses each block (which it probably does).
+        1. `max_block_size`; lzbench splits the data into chunks, each of which it passes to the compressor/decompressor independently.
+This parameter limits how large the chunks can be.
         1. `compress` and `decompress` need to be pointers to functions matching the signatures immediately above the struct definition.
 Note that these should be wrapper functions (which we'll define in a moment), not your actual compression and decompression functions.
         1. The same is true for `init` and `deinit`, though these can be `NULL`.
     1. Optionally, add an alias to the `alias_desc` array below and increment `LZBENCH_ALIASES_COUNT`.